yangjohn0712/exam-2/README.md

 # Exam #2

-In this exam, you will Use [JupyterLab](http://jupyterlab.io/) or any other Jupyter Notebook editor you prefer to open the Jupyter Notebook named [analysis.ipynb](./analysis.ipynb).
+In this exam, you will Use [JupyterLab](http://jupyterlab.io/), or any other Jupyter Notebook editor you prefer, to open the Jupyter Notebook named [analysis.ipynb](./analysis.ipynb).
 Instructions of what to do are included within that notebook.

 ## Submit your work